antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

->In step we switched from t-SNE map to UMAP which also data dimensionality reduction algorithm.
-But with other parameters which van be adapte fo
+>In ths step we switched from t-SNE map to UMAP which is also data dimensionality reduction algorithm.
+But with other parameters which van be adapted, which are the NN (near neighborhood and minimal distance.
+The neighbors (nn_) setting controls how many neighbors the UMAP algorithm ss using when building the data structure.
+The mimimal distance Low min_dist (e.g., 0.1 or 0.01) results in tighter clusters where the higher value  (e.g., 0.8) reults in more spreadout clusters.

 The lasso selection tool is also available for the PCA module;